voltrb/volt/Readme.md

 Routes take two arguments, a path, and a params hash.
 When a new URL is loaded and the path is matched on a route, the params will be set to the params provided for that route.

-When the params are changed, the URL will be set to the path for the route that's params hash matches.
+When the params are changed, the URL will be set to the path for the route whose params hash matches.

 Route paths can also contain variables similar to bindings.